AlexxNica/fn/api/datastore/sql/migrations/README.md

 pass review.

 The contents of each file should contain only 1 ANSI sql query.
-For help, you may refer to https://github.com/mattes/migrate/blob/master/MIGRATIONS.md which illustrates some of the finer points.
+For help, you may refer to [migrations doc](https://github.com/mattes/migrate/blob/master/MIGRATIONS.md) which illustrates some of the finer points.

 After creating the file you will need to run, in the same directory as this